-A failure to observe this caution is very dangerous because you may get electric shocks.
+A failure to observe this caution is vary dangerous because you may get electric shocks.

-Do not store any flammable material near a motor.
+Do not bring any dangerous stuff near a motor.

 Motors are connected to a power line, and may get hot.
-A flammable object placed near a motor, may be ignited, catch fire, or explode.
+If a flammable is placed near a motor, it may be ignited, catch fire, or explode.

-Be sure to ground the motor frame.
+Be sure to ground a motor frame.

-To avoid electric shocks, be sure to connect the motor grounding terminal in the motor power connector to the grounding system of the machine.
+To avoid electric shocks, be sure to connect the grounding terminal in the terminal box to the grounding terminal of the machine.